Bahamut1797/Agenda/readme.md

     php artisan key:generate

+### Create the DB

+Create a database called as same as the **DB_DATABASE** variable and execute the next command on the root project:

+    php artisan migrate

 ### Node.js dependencies

 Open your command line, go to your root Agenda project path and execute the next command to download all dependencies: